tbranyen/backbone.layoutmanager/readme.md

   browser parity, and allowing more seamless browser/server View sharing.
 * Ability to disable `Backbone.View#el` wrapper element using `el: false` and opt for the first child inside the template instead.
+* Changed the return value for `render` to be the View.
+This follows Backbone best practices.
+* Added Backbone event bubbling from nested Views to parent.
 * The `getView` function can receive a `_.where` object now, to easily filter through the Views.
 * Updated `getView` to have an `undefined` first argument to be passed allowing